aliasaswad/CarND-Behavioral-Cloning-P4/writeup_report.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+#### 1. All required files used to run the simulator in autonomous mode

 My project includes the following files:
 * **model.py** containing the script to create and train the model
 * **drive.py** for driving the car in autonomous mode